 - Immediate Cash Flow: Commercial production was announced on November 1, 2017 and the Houndé Mine is expected to produce 235,000 ounces of gold per year on average over the first four years of operations.
-The mine has an initial ten year mine life based on the current Mineral Reserves. - Strong Operator: Endeavour is a mid-tier gold producer with five operating mines in Africa.
+The mine has an initial ten year mine life based on the current Mineral Reserves. - > Strong Operator: Endeavour is a mid-tier gold producer with five operating mines in Africa.
 The construction of the Houndé Mine was completed ahead of schedule and below budget and represents Endeavour's flagship gold mine. - ▶ Exploration Upside: Endeavour has set a discovery target at Houndé of 2.5 million to 3.5 million ounces of gold over the next four years with \$40 million in budgeted expenditures expected to occur from 2018 to 2021.
 A number of the high-priority targets are on the Sandstorm royalty ground.
+Endeavour has recently announced that it has successfully extended the Kari Pump mineralized zone along with discovering additional mineralized zones.